-2.10 An accredited legal services firm shall only carry out authorised legal services work and/or authorised probate work if it has professional indemnity insurance under ICAEW's PII Regulations with a minimum level of indemnity of £500,000 per claim.
+2.10 An accredited probate firm shall only carry out authorised work if it has professional indemnity insurance under ICAEW's PII Regulations with a minimum level of indemnity of £500,000 per claim.

-If any claim or estate to which authorised legal services work or authorised probate work relates has a financial value which is likely to exceed the level of the firm's own PII, firms must notify their clients in writing at the beginning of the engagement that their PII is capped and the level of cover.
+If a firm is conducting authorised work and the value of the estate is likely to exceed the level of the firm's own PII, firms must notify their clients in writing at the beginning of the engagement that their PII is capped and the level of cover.

-2.11 An accredited legal services firm or firm that was previously accredited must comply with the regulations of ICAEW's Legal Services Compensation Scheme.
+2.11 An accredited probate firm or firm that was previously accredited must comply with the regulations of ICAEW's Probate Compensation Scheme.